Bartvds/ministyle/README.md

 ## Build

-Nothing much here as the code is still being hammered out.

-~~Install development dependencies in your git checkout:~~
+Install development dependencies in your git checkout:

     $ npm install

-~~Build and run tests:~~
+Build and run tests:

     $ grunt